-Morgan Waitoa with 114 games holds the record for the most appearances for East Coast, with 115 games between 1979 and 2006.
-Eli Manuel scored a record 400 points between 1985 and 1996.
+Morgan Waitoa holds the record for the most appearances for East Coast, with 115 games between 1979 and 2006.
+Eli Manuel scored a record 406 points between 1985 and 1996.

 East Coast has never won the Ranfurly Shield and has made only sporadic challenges since its first in 1953.
 East Coast is the only team never to have scored a try in a Ranfurly Shield match.
 A 115–6 thrashing at the hands of Auckland in 1997 highlighted the gulf between the country’s largest union and the smallest.
 Yet within a few short seasons the Coast stood on the brink of promotion to the top flight of New Zealand provincial rugby.